Tau Boötis

-Tau Boötis is a wide binary star system in the northern constellation of Boötes.
-Its name is a Bayer designation that is Latinised from τ Boötis, and abbreviated Tau Boo or τ Boo.
+Tau Boötis, Latinised from τ Boötis and formally named Tepiamenit, is a wide binary star system in the northern constellation of Boötes.
 This system is visible to the naked eye at a point of light with a combined apparent visual magnitude of 4.50.
 Based on parallax measurements, It is located at a distance of approximately 51 ly from the Earth.
 This system is drifting closer to the Sun with a radial velocity of −16 km/s.

 The primary component is an ordinary F-type main-sequence star that is larger, brighter, and more massive than the Sun, while the secondary is a faint red dwarf.
 In 1999, an extrasolar planet was detected orbiting the primary star.

+Nomenclature

+Tau Boötis is a Bayer designation that is Latinised from τ Boötis, and abbreviated Tau Boo or τ Boo.

+The name Tepiamenit, of ancient Egyptian origin, was adopted for the primary component Tau Boötis A, by the IAU Working Group on Star Names on 15 April 2026.
+Menit, the pole or mooring post, was an ancient Egyptian constellation appearing in the Ramesside star clocks; it marked the northern celestial and ecliptic poles in the 2nd millennium BCE.
+Tepiamenit, the predecessor of the pole, referred to an asterism in the area of Tau Boötis.